deguzmanian/blog_app-using-rubyOnrails/README.md

 * Database creation

-I used mysql as my database.
+  you can create your app with mysql database. just type rails new appnam -d mysql I used mysql as my database.
 Follow instructions here: https://www.digitalocean.com/community/tutorials/how-to-use-mysql-with-your-ruby-on-rails-application-on-ubuntu-14-04

 * Database initialization